nimaeskandary/nimaeskandary.github.io/_posts/2018-02-11-setting-up-a-blog.markdown

 ## $$

-Cost-wise this blog is relatively cheap to maintain.
+Cost-wise this blog is free to maintain.
 Registering your custom domain will cost you around $12 annually, and then Route 53 and CloudFront will likely fall in the free tier depending on your traffic.
 Github Pages is free.

 ## Hosting a site on Github Pages

-Github pages allows you to host websites through static files (you'll need an index.html at least in the root of the repo), or a Jekyll template.
+Github pages allows you to host websites through static files (you'll need an index.html at least in the root of the repo), or a Jekyll template which Github Pages will auto-build.

 1. Make a new repository on Github named `your-account.github.io`, this part is important because it will be your user lever repository, and will be accessible at `your-account.github.io`
 1. In the settings of your repo, turn on Github Pages.
 You don't need to tell it you're using a custom domain here, things will work fine the way it defaults